simeononsecurity/simeononsecurity.ch/content/articles/securing-industrial-control-systems/index.en.md

 AI and ML can analyze vast amounts of data in real-time, detect patterns, and identify anomalies that may indicate a security breach.
 This can help security teams respond quickly to potential threats before they cause significant damage.
 Also, AI and ML can also be used to automate incident response, such as **isolating infected systems**, **blocking malicious traffic**, and **restoring systems** to a known good state.

-However, AI and ML are not a silver bullet for ICS security.
+However, AI and ML aren't a silver bullet for ICS security.
 They require significant resources and expertise to implement and maintain effectively.
 On top of that, attackers can also use AI and ML to evade detection, making it a cat-and-mouse game between attackers and defenders.

 ### Adoption of Blockchain Technology